tiiuae/ghaf/CONTRIBUTING.md

 8. Push changes to the main branch: `git push origin doc_my_changes`
 9. Submit your changes for review using the GitHub UI.
 10. After publishing keep your ear to the ground for any feedback and comments in [Pull requests](https://github.com/tiiuae/ghaf/pulls).

+When a merge to main occurs it will automatically build and deploy to <https://tiiuae.github.io/ghaf/>.

 ### Manual of Style